netmap/netmap-server-vm/doc/use.md

     ```

 ### Metrics Server Development

+The metrics server repository is cloned in the `metrics` directory inside the
+`netmap` user's home directory.

 When working on the metrics server, it is convenient to kill the daemonized
 server and start a server from the command line.